DD2480-Group3/lab2-continuous-integration/README.md

 Also, tested the whole system to see that it worked properly.

 Robert Scholz:
 Implemented the notification feature (P3).
+Wrote the essence.

 Fredrik Jansson:
 Created a web interface for directory listing and browsing files.